Graduate Admissions FAQ

 What graduate programs in Psychology are offered at the Okanagan campus?

 The Psychology Department at UBC Okanagan has two separate and distinct graduate streams; Clinical Psychology and Psychological Science.
 The application process is separate for each stream.
 Any applicants who wish to be considered for both streams must apply (and pay the corresponding application fee) for each stream.
-Information regarding each stream may be found here.
+Information regarding each stream is found here.

 Can I set up a meeting with a graduate program advisor to discuss my qualifications/ inquire prior to applying to either of the UBCO Psychology graduate program streams?